Nick36/developer-for-a-day/weather-ui/README.md

 ### Introduction & Setup

 You will implement features for an [Angular 13](https://angular.io/) Frontend Application.
 The App shows weather stations that are fetched from the weather backend.
+The Project comes with two UI Libraries.
+[Bootstrap 5](https://getbootstrap.com/) is for Basic Components like Buttons, Forms and Modals. [ng Bootstrap](https://ng-bootstrap.github.io/#/home) brings some tweaks to the bootrsap library so they can be used easier in Angular applications.

 #### What you need to start